 The next step for reviving plants is to prune the top of the plant.
 Using a sharp pair of scissors or pruning shears, trim away any old growth on the plant.
-This is typically characterized by being woody and sparse leaves.
+This is typically characterized by woody growth and sparse leaves.
 This growth may be tough to cut, so be careful.

 Next, remove any sickly growth on the overgrown plant.
-This can be characterized by yellow leaves or a wilted appearance.
+This is characterized by yellow leaves or a wilted appearance.

 Be sure to leave young growth in place.
 Young growth will be tender-looking and typically comes directly from the rootball.
 The young growth can have partial yellow leaves or brown edges on the leaves.
-This is ok.
-This should repair itself once the plant it settled in its new pot.
+This is okay and should repair itself once the plant it settled in its new pot.

 How to Replant a Potted Plant

 The next step in how to bring a plant back is to repot it.
 Find a pot that is 1 to 3 inches (2.5 to 7.5 cm.) larger around than the rootball.
-Fill the pot half way with soil and then put an additional scoop of soil in the center of the pot, so you have a mound.
+Fill the pot half way with potting soil and then put an additional scoop of soil in the center of the pot, so you have a mound.
 Spread the roots of the plant over the soil mound and fill the pot until the roots are covered and the plant is sitting at the same level it was before.

 Water thoroughly to make sure there are no air pockets.
 Fill in the soil as necessary.

 Now that you know how to revive a plant, you can enjoy your house and office plants for many years to come.
-But better than reviving plants is never having to worry about it.
+Better than reviving plants is never having to worry about it.
 Make repotting and pruning your indoor plants a yearly task and you will reduce the chances that you need to bring a plant back from near death.